-This to me again goes back to that restriction we talked about and quite possibly leading to overeating carbs when they’re finally consumed, such as, say, on a “cheat day”.
+This to me again goes back to that restriction we talked about and quite possibly leads to overeating carbs when they’re finally consumed, such as, say, on a “cheat day”.
 Then again, it would likely go back to that weight cycling we talked about, which is no bueno.

 That’s Just Too Much Water

 The IIFYM diet recommends consuming 3-4 liters of water in addition to your normal liquids.
-So, 3-4 liters on top of things like your morning cups of coffee, afternoon cup of tea, etc.
+So, 3-4 liters on top of things like your morning cups of coffee, an afternoon cup of tea, etc.

 No matter how much water you put in your body, if you’re not providing it with the nutrients it truly needs you’re going to be driven to eat more food as a result.
 And, well, that just wouldn’t be comfortable.